Chalciporus piperatus: Description

-The spores are smooth, narrowly fusiform (fuse-shaped), and measure 7–12 by 3–5 µm.
-The basidia (spore-bearing cells) measure 20–28 by 6–8 µm and are hyaline (translucent), four-spored, and narrowly club-shaped, with many internal oil droplets.
-Cystidia are fusiform, sometimes with a rounded tip, and have dimensions of 30–50 by 9–12 µm.
+The spores are smooth, narrowly fusiform (fuse-shaped), and measure 7–12 by 3–5 μm.
+The basidia (spore-bearing cells) measure 20–28 by 6–8 μm and are hyaline (translucent), four-spored, and narrowly club-shaped, with many internal oil droplets.
+The cystidia are fusiform, sometimes with a rounded tip, and have dimensions of 30–50 by 9–12 μm.
 Some are more or less hyaline, while others are encrusted with a golden pigment.
 The cap cuticle is a trichodermium, an arrangement in which the outermost hyphae emerge roughly parallel, like hairs, perpendicular to the cap surface.
-These hyphae are 10–17 µm wide and have elliptical to cylindrical cells at their ends that are not gelatinous.
+These hyphae are 10–17 μm wide and have elliptical to cylindrical cells at their ends that are not gelatinous.
 Clamp connections are absent from the hyphae.

 Similar species

 The fruit body of the North American species Chalciporus piperatoides are similar, but can be distinguished by its flesh and pores staining blue after cutting or bruising.
 It has a less peppery taste.
 Another mild-tasting relative, C. rubinellus, has brighter colours than C. piperatus, including completely red tubes.
 One European species, C. rubinus, has a shape similar to C. piperatus, but has red pores and a stem covered in red dots.